 Dear Julio Vera,

-We would like to thank you and the reviewer very much for your work and for the constructive suggestions which helped us to improve our manuscript.
-Below please find a detailed account of our responses to the reviewer’s questions and how we have dealt with them in the revised version.
+We would like to thank you and the reviewers very much for your work and for the constructive criticism, which helped us to improve our manuscript considerably.
+Please find below a detailed account of our responses to the reviewer’s questions and remarks, and how we have dealt with them in the revised version of our manuscript.

 Reviewer #2: The manuscript "Pathobiochemical signatures of cholestatic liver disease in bile duct ligated mice" by Abshagen et al. aims at identifying markers for chronic liver disease progression by measuring physiological parameters as well as the expression of selected genes in mice following disrupted bile ligation over time up to 14 days.